 According to Matthew’s account, Herod learnt from the Magi that they were come to venerate the new King of the Jews.
 In order to ensure that Jesus would be killed, Herod ordered the slaughter of all children under two years of age in Bethlehem and the surrounding area.
 Joseph, forewarned by an angel, had already fled into Egypt with Mary and the child.

-Because of the typological reference of the Massacre of the Innocents to the Martyred Souls of Revelation, the emphasis is on decapitation and the adult proportions of the victims.
-These figures represent the millenial rule of the saints on earth which follows from Satan being bound by an angel come down from heaven and cast into the bottomless pit for a thousand years.
+The typological reference of the Massacre of the Innocents to the martyred souls of Revelation explains the emphasis on decapitation and the adult proportions of the victims.
+These figures also prefigure the millenial rule of the saints on earth which would follow Satan being bound by an angel come down from heaven and cast into the bottomless pit for a thousand years.
 The whole is surmounted by the Apocalyptic Lamb.